IlanNir664/hidden-ai-portfolio/README.md

 non-epicenter shock (−59.8%) ran far deeper than 2000's (−34.1%).
 Being "less AI" is not protection against every kind of crash.

+### Module 4 — The Portfolio X-Ray app

+The app shares its computation layer (`analysis/factor_lib.py`) with Modules 1–3 — nothing in the app is a reimplementation.
+Two additions beyond the research:

+- **Realized performance** — alongside the four *conditional* scenarios, the app shows what a portfolio's exact mix would have *actually* returned over the trailing year, against SPY, so the upside isn't only ever hypothetical.
+- **A guided, step-gated flow** — rather than a wall of charts, each stage (calculate → compare → simulate) reveals only once the user acts on the one before it.

+Along the way, an early version of the app's opening chart tried to show *recent* AI-basket concentration *growth* inside QQQ.
+That metric was tested three ways (rolling beta, a price-level-weighted proxy, and a corrected equal-weighted proxy) and, once a weighting bug was fixed, honestly showed **no consistent recent growth** — so it was dropped in favor of the one finding that's actually true and already rigorously
+verified: the S&P 500 concentration record in Module 1.
+Documented in [`LIMITATIONS.md`](LIMITATIONS.md) rather than quietly discarded.

 ---

 ## Techniques used